Detailed instructions for the food wraps blocks:

 You will need:

-- A double boiler.
-It is ideal to have a dedicated pot for melting the blocks.
-The pot that you melt your wax in should have a capacity of at least one liter.
+- A grater.
+It is ideal to have a dedicated one for the blocks.

 - Parchment paper.